qjchen1972/dire/dll/README.md

-it is a sample for windows dll using GPU
+it is a sample based on windows dll using GPU
 ====

 * build dll